Carlosrincong/AWS-Solutions-Architect-Associate/CloudWatch/README.md

 - S3 Export: logs can take up to 12 hours to become available for export.
 CreateExportTaks in the API CALL.
 - Log Subscription (export in real-time or near to): send to Kinesis Data Stream, Kinesis Data Firehose, Lambda.
 Subscription filter for filter logs to the destination
 - Live Tail: is a real time interface that wait for log entries in a log group and optionally a log stream that match with a filter.
 Hepful for DEBUG.
+- CloudWatch Agent on EC2 (or on-premise) to push logs to CloudWatch.
+Unified Agent is the modern version of Log Agent.

 CloudWatch Alarms:
 metrics + threshold + time period + action